 Have someone visit Mom or Dad and clear a path to the front door.
 Make sure your loved one is wearing sensible shoes with non-slip soles and using a cane outside if necessary.
 Encourage your parent not to travel if conditions are particularly bad, and only for essential trips.

 Don’t forget that falls can happen in the house too.
 Puddles from melting snow and ice tracked in on someone’s shoes can be a slip hazard.
 Encourage visitors to leave their shoes at the front door.
 Poor eyesight can be a factor in senior falls and the darker afternoons of winter can exacerbate this, so ensure that the house is well lit.
-For further advice on this and other causes of falls, read this article.
+Learn more about this and other fall safety for the elderly.

 The winter holidays are always a busy time.
 During this period, it may be that friends and family who are regular visitors have other obligations and are less able to visit your loved one.
 Isolation can lead to depression, and depression can lead to further health problems.
 Socialization brings significant cognitive benefits to seniors, so making sure that your loved one has company is essential.